babelouest/ulfius/README.md

 ### Callback function

+The callback function is the function called when a user calls an endpoint managed by your webservice (as defined in your `struct _u_endpoint` list).
 A callback function must have the following declaration:

 ```c
 int (* callback_function)(const struct _u_request * request, // Input parameters (set by the framework)